How to care for Keepsake Jewellery with Resin Composite Stones?

 Bear in mind that most yellowing will show up in white (ish) or clear coloured keepsakes and won’t be much of an issue for darker pieces like keepsakes made with remains.

-(We introduced our gemstone memorial range in 2018 not only because of our love for crystals and gems but because we were looking for solutions that require no resin)
+(We introduced our gemstone memorial range in 2018 not only because of our love for crystals and gems but because we were looking for solutions that require less resin)

 So, what now!
 You desperately would love a keepsake that brings you joy for many years to come, but now you are worried about yellowing.

-Well, we know resin can and will yellow over time, so we need to make sure we look after our keepsakes as best as possible.
+Well, we know resin can yellow over time, so we need to make sure we look after our keepsakes as best as possible.

 Doesn’t matter if it is your precious diamond ring or a piece of keepsake jewellery, all jewellery should be taken off first and put on last.